Medical-Triage/Digital_Triage/README.md

 4. **Admin Dashboard**:
    - Available only to users with "Doctor" role
-   - Provides comprehensive view of all patients and their medical records
+   - Provides a comprehensive view of patient medical records filtered by hospitals the doctor currently belongs to

+5. **Hospital & Doctor Collaboration**:
+   - Doctors manage hospitals on a dedicated `/hospital-management` page, manually joining/leaving facilities (creators are not auto-joined)
+   - Hospitals with no active doctors are automatically deleted to prevent orphaned facilities
+   - Patients can search existing hospitals, preview assigned doctors, and select their preferred facility

-5. **User Interface Enhancements**:
+6. **User Interface Enhancements**:
    - **Fixed Sidebar Navigation**: Navigation menu remains visible while scrolling page content
    - **Role-Based Menu**: Profile section (Personal Information, Medical Information, AI Triage) only visible to patients
    - Doctors see a streamlined menu with only Home, Admin Dashboard, and Exit options